**Submissions will be done electronically in the Student Chapter Activity Report Form**

 8.1 The award shall be announced and presented to the Student Chapter Chair or delegate by the Chapter Assembly Director at the banquet of the annual meeting of the Society.

-9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology.
-Press releases may be sent to additional sources suggested by the winning chapter.
+9.1 The award shall be publicized through INSIDE ASIS&T. Press releases may be sent to additional sources suggested by the winning chapter.
 Publicity is the responsibility of ASIS&T Headquarters.

 10.1 ASIS&T Headquarters and the Jury Chair shall solicit nominations from the student chapters by June 1.